 Our staff oversees treatment operations that enable us to ensure water quality remains well-within state and federal guidelines.
 We go beyond the minimum requirements and conduct investigations that develop and optimize advanced analytical contaminant detection methods that provide additional operational support and understanding of water quality contaminants that are not regulated.

 Water Quality Reporting

-Metropolitan’s Water Quality Report is available on our website in English.
+Metropolitan’s Water Quality Report is available on our website in English and Spanish.
 The annual report provides information on the constituents in water that can affect your health, along with how it looks, smells and tastes.
 The report lists the maximum levels allowed by state and federal regulations, and the levels found at our five water treatment plants and throughout our distribution system.
 The report also includes contact information, along with health advisories for sensitive populations.

 The Mechanics of Treating Water

 Before water pours from a tap, it passes through one of our five water treatment plants, which together can disinfect more than 2 billion gallons of water daily, using a five-step treatment process.
 All of our facilities use ozone as the primary disinfectant.
 Ozone destroys a wider range of micro-organisms and allows Metropolitan to keep pace with stringent regulations that limit the levels of drinking water disinfection byproducts in water.
 The result is historically low levels of disinfection byproducts systemwide.
 Ozone disinfection also provides increased protection from pathogens and improves the taste and smell of water.

 As water enters the treatment plant, the first step is Disinfection and, depending on the source water quality, it may be necessary to add various chemicals to optimize this process.
 Water is disinfected using ozone primarily, which kills microorganisms, including pathogens such as viruses, including SARS-CoV-2, and protozoa such as Cryptosporidium and Giardia.